Da Vinci Toy Models

 Three Gorges Dam Ship Lift Lock, China

-This colossal lock and its innovative design have made the Three Gorges Dam an essential part of global shipping routes.
+This colossal lock, along with its innovative design, has made the Three Gorges Dam a vital part of global shipping routes.
 It is a fitting symbol of China’s significant contributions to modern canal engineering.

 Profound Influence of Canal Locks on River Navigation and Trade